Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 The average loading time is 868ms.
 It’s not bad, but it’s well below the competition’s average.

 iPage is cheap, though.
 They’re one of the cheapest hosting options I saw (behind one other hosting option) at $1.99 a month.
-This is the rate for 12-36 months, so you would technically be locked into a super long term deal to get that price.
-And, as you can see, you get what you pay for with speed and performance.
+This is the rate for 12-36 months, you would technically be locked into a super long term deal to get that price.
+As you can see, you get what you pay for with speed and performance.

 iPage is probably not the best option in hosting WordPress.
 Although the customer support and prices are nice, you don’t want to struggle with their slow speed and average uptime.